aprilzhizhou/nico401_data_science_with_python/natural_language_processing/README.md

-This folder contains my natural language processing codes using regular expressions.
+This folder contains my natural language processing codes using regular expressions, which includes email validation and textual analysis.